alfajango/jquery-dynatable/README.md

   [benchmark](http://jsperf.com/object-create-vs-constructor-vs-object-literal/7)).~~
 * ~~Use for loops instead of $.each where possible to improve performance.~~
-* Use strings and/or document fragments for writing to DOM, instead of jQuery, by default to improve writing performance.
+* ~~Use strings and/or document fragments for writing to DOM, instead of jQuery, by default to improve writing performance.~~
+* Use templated strings to write pagination and other inputs.
+* Make class names for input elements configurable.
 * Use Chrome profiler to find any performance bottlenecks and fix.
 * Simplify API by separating internal-only and accessible model functions.